 Liam Neeson‘s latest film is The Grey.
 Neeson has been one of my favorite actors over the years but frequent readers of my reviews will no doubt recall that I’ve had major problems with his latest films.
-I now realize the guy is a long way from Shindler’s List.
-It’s now been 8 years since 2004’s Kinsey, which is the last film I enjoyed him in.
+The guy is a long way from Shindler’s List.
+It’s also been 8 years since 2004’s Kinsey, which is the last film I enjoyed him in.
 Most of his recent work has been in highly unbelievable action movies or in various comic book and legend-type films many of which seem entirely beneath him.
 It’s time to change gears before there’s nothing left but reverse.

 The Grey is a story about a group of male oil-rig workers in the middle of a very remote section of the Alaskan wilderness.
-During a break they board a doomed flight and, those who survive, end up in the middle of nowhere with virtually nothing to help them survive the monumental task of survival ahead of them.
-Nothing seems to go their way from the moment the plane takes off.
+During a break they board a doomed flight and, those who survive, end up in the middle of nowhere with virtually nothing to help them endure the monumental task ahead of them.
+Nothing seems to go their way from the moment they boarded the plane.

 Neeson’s character is the only one among them who understands the dangers they face, most notably from wolves who descend upon the crash site almost immediately.
 His job with the company involved being a sharpshooter to protect other workers from the likes of these huge Alaskan wolves.
 He seems quite the expert on their every nuance.